This easy recipe for mussels in blue cheese sauce is packed with all kinds of flavor, and ready in a snap! The perfect seafood supper.

 You may see them on menus as PEI mussels, which means they come from Prince Edward Island (yay Canada!) but they are also farmed all the way along the East Coast of America down as far as Virginia.

-- Mussels!
-You can find them at your supermarket seafood counter in 2 lb bags.
+- Mussels: You can find them at your supermarket seafood counter in 2 pound bags.
+I estimate a half pound per person because this includes the weight of the shells.

 STEP 1: Rinse 2 pounds of live mussels, discarding any with open or broken shells and pulling off any of the beards (strings coming out of the mussels).